How To Make Paneer

 2.5 Pressing and Shaping

-The pressing stage is crucial in how to make paneer from milk recipe to determine the texture of your homemade paneer.
+The pressing stage is crucial in how to make paneer from the milk recipe to determine the texture of your homemade paneer.
 Lay the wrapped paneer under a heavy pan, pressing it for about an hour.
-Prior to pressing, knead the paneer sufficiently to prevent it from becoming crumbly.
+Before pressing, knead the paneer sufficiently to prevent it from becoming crumbly.
 Adjust the pressing duration based on your preference for a softer or firmer texture.
 Once pressed, cut the paneer into the desired shapes, ready to be incorporated into various dishes.

 Section 3: Testing Paneer Consistency